finite-galaxy/finite-galaxy/readme.md

 * Add “Manufacturer” to ships
 * Add quotation mark preference
 * Add support for landing fees
-* Add fuel cost, one credit per fuel at spaceports, twice that when hailing ships in space
 * Add functionality to deposit credits at the bank for a fixed time (e.g. one year), receiving either the sum plus interest when it expires, or the sum minus a penalty when you claim it beforehand
 * Allow friendly fire
 * Limit the commodities for sale on specific planets